marenbeam/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 @hourly ~/cronjobs/update-my-website-dot-com.sh
 ```

-**And that's it!** You've now got a single node docker swarm cluster; traefik accepting incoming requests, routing them to the appropriate service, and programmatically handling SSL provisioning and termination; an nginx container serving your static site over https; and a cute little cronjob syncing and deploying all changes merged to `master` at the top of each hour :)
+And that's it!
+You've now got a single node docker swarm cluster; traefik accepting incoming requests, routing them to the appropriate service, and programmatically handling SSL provisioning and termination; an nginx container serving your static site over https; and a simple cronjob reliably syncing and deploying all changes merged to `master` at the top of each hour.

 Thanks so much for reading!